IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 &nbsp;&nbsp;&nbsp;&nbsp;Self-training is the most popular training format, however, such training is often not supervised by professional trainers, which can lead to incorrect exercise technique.
 In turn, improper technique of performing exercises with additional weights can lead to the development of muscle imbalance and postural abnormalities, which can lead to injury and negatively affect health and performance in the long term.
 This application allows for independent monitoring of the accuracy of exercises in order to prevent potential consequences.

 &nbsp;&nbsp;&nbsp;&nbsp;During the fitness test at the sports complex, students have to wait several times for their turn to enter their results at the table with the coach.
-GymGURU will also help students take a fitness test without having to be present in person, which will help save time and make it easier to pass.
+GymGuru will also help students take a fitness test without having to be present in person, which will help save time and make it easier to pass.

 **2. Who are your target users or customers?**